 - Backups – While there are a lot of backup solutions available today, it is important for businesses and organizations to get a backup that is designed to adequately restore data in a timely manner.
 If a crypto virus infects your network, it could lock up terabytes of data.
 Our backup solutions are designed for large amounts of data and rapid recovery.

 - Advantage Remote Monitoring – This is a service that continually scans your servers and workstations to alert you to vulnerabilities and threats.
 It’s an affordable and easy way to manage and monitor your network to stop threats before they do too much damage.

 At Advantage Technology, we also have experience in paying these ransoms and can help if you find yourself infected.
-Call us now if you have any immediate need at 866-793-8232 or request to Talk to an Expert.
+Call us now if you have any immediate need at 866-222-0653 or request a consultation online.